 Shorter-term traders can trade in the trending direction regardless of value but must exit losing trades quickly, especially if in a volatile or highly speculative asset.
 Such an approach greatly reduces the chances of being caught in the major portion of a market crash.

-Further Reading on the 1987 Crash
+Further Reading on the stock market crash of 1987

 Cancel Crash – A TastyTrade documentary on the 1987 crash, as told by the traders who were there.